torobotaki/bibmup/README.md

 Based on my Mendeley experience, I have used keywords (author keywords), mendeley-groups (Mendeley folders) and mendeley-tags (user specified keywords).
 I normalize them by capitalizing the first letters and removing any funny stuff.

 Mendeley-groups are hierarchical, as they are folders in the library.
 This is the only thing that can provide hierarchy.
+BTW, the only way to get this type of metadata I found on Mendeley, was to copy my library as bibtex, not to export it.

 A config file is in the works.
 Among other things it would allow to change the source of these categories to user-provided keys, flat or hierarchical.